hamedmoosaei/Hamli-Network-Layer/README.md

 ## Usage

-First you need to define your own Network manager to customize your Error Model
+First you need to define your own Network manager class to customize your Error Model.

-This class can be sth like this:
+This class can be something like this:

 ```